NCI-Team/netbox-container-build/README.md

 > [!NOTE]
 > It is important to note that
-> `netbox-image-collector` is only run when we > want to upgrade our Netbox containers.
+> `netbox-image-collector` is only run when we  want to upgrade our Netbox containers.
-> How ever when we add a new python moudle we both `python-prod-image-creator` and `python-dev-image-creator` in their entirety.
+> However when we add a new python moudle we run both `python-prod-image-creator` and `python-dev-image-creator` in their entirety.

  ## netbox-image-collector